githe14/EK-dataviz-portfolio-CMU/critique-by-design.md

 I selected this visualization from Visual Capitalist for three key reasons.

 First, as a student invested in the entertainment industry, where marketing is key for any professional, this data caught my attention when I was searching for insights relevant to my career interests.
-As expected, the advertising market as a whole has increased significantly over the last decade, yet it was fascinated to see such a massive gap in share between digital marketing and traditional physical marketing.
+As expected, the advertising market as a whole has increased significantly over the last decade, yet it was fascinating to see such a massive gap in share between digital marketing and traditional physical marketing.
 Moreover, the consistent decrease in the share of TV advertising over time was a trend I found particularly unexpected and worth exploring further.

 Secondly, after reviewing the original dataset (Share of US Ad Spend.xlsx), I noticed that the file contains much more context than the chart currently displays, offering the potential to deliver a more detailed and interesting story.
 For instance, while the original visualization only focused on the proportional share of advertisement spending, the dataset includes revenues earned and categorizes the media into even more specific segments.

-Lastly, first to insights made me think that this original visualization has much redesign potential.
+Those insights altogether made me think that this original visualization has much redesign potential.
 I found that there are many possible ways to remodel the original visualization to better highlight the key story I want to propose, specifically the dramatic shift in dominance, based on the tailored data.

 ## Step Two: the critique

 For step two, I submitted a Google Form, reflecting my initial observations of the original data visualization.

 To evaluate the original visualization, the class utilized Stephen Few's Data Visualization Effectiveness Profile and answered several critique questions below.

+### Effectiveness Scale

 * Usefulness: 9/10
 * Completeness: 7/10